Poesten Kill

-The Poesten Kill is a 26.2 mi creek in upstate New York located entirely in Rensselaer County, which flows westerly from its source at Dyken Pond in the town of Berlin to its mouth at the Hudson River in the city of Troy.
-It has been used historically as a source of water for local inhabitants and farmers and became even more important as a source of water power during the Industrial Revolution, during which many mills and factories sprung up along its banks.
+The Poesten Kill is a 26.2 mi creek in Rensselaer County, Upstate New York.
+It flows westerly from its source at Dyken Pond, located in the town of Berlin, to its mouth at the Hudson River in the city of Troy.
+The creek was historically used as a source of water for the local farmers and residents.
+During the Industrial Revolution, the creek became an important source of water power, and many mills and factories sprung up along its banks.

-Its name is derived from a local farmer and miller, Jan Barensten Wemple also known by the nickname "Wemp" or "Poest", that lived near the creek in the 1660s, and the Dutch word kill, meaning creek at.
+The name of the creek is derived from a local farmer and miller, Jan Barensten Wemple, who lived near it in the 1660s.
+He was known by the nickname "Poest"; kille was a Dutch word for "waterway".

 Geography

-The Poesten Kill begins at Dyken Pond, a man-made body of water located in the Petersburg Mountains, about 20 mi east of the Hudson River, which was created by the Manning Paper Company in 1902 in an effort to control stream flow and prevent flooding.
+The Poesten Kill begins at Dyken Pond, a man-made body of water located in the Petersburg Mountains about 20 mi east of the Hudson River.
+The Manning Paper Company created the lake in 1902 to control stream flow and prevent flooding.
 Dyken Pond is fed by local streams and springs and is located near the corners of the towns of Grafton, Berlin, and Poestenkill at an elevation of 495 m.

 While many small streams discharge into the Poesten Kill, there are only four notable tributaries of the creek.
 Bonesteel Creek runs southerly from Bonesteel and Hosjord Ponds and connects with the Poesten Kill in the town of Poestenkill between the hamlets of Barberville and Ives Corner.
 Bonesteel Creek is about 5.4 mi long.
 Newfoundland Creek is the next tributary and joins the Poesten Kill just west of the hamlet of Poestenkill.
 It is about 3.6 mi long.
 The Quacken Kill is the next tributary and connects in the town of Poestenkill near the Brunswick border.
 The Quacken Kill begins at Long Pond at Grafton Lakes State Park and continues through Second Pond and Mill Pond, also in the park, before continuing through Dunham Reservoir near central Grafton.
 It is about 15.9 mi long.
 The next major tributary is Sweet Milk Creek, which begins as a stream in north central Brunswick and travels about 4.7 mi before combining in the southwestern portion of the town.

 The Poesten Kill travels about 26.2 mi through Rensselaer County before flowing into the Hudson River.

 Between 1924 and 1968, and at a location between Eagle Mills and Troy, the Poesten Kill saw an average of 130 cuft/s in flow.
-It saw an average of 2897 cuft/s for peak flow in the same time period.
+It saw an average of 2897 cuft/s for peak flow in the same period.

 Waterfalls

-There are a number of notable waterfalls along the course of the Poesten Kill and its tributaries.
+There are a number of waterfalls along the course of the Poesten Kill and its tributaries.